Robust Regulation of Firms' Access to Consumer Data: Results

-Theorem \ref{theorem:theorem1} yields a number of immediate corollaries that I describe next \begin{corollary} $\mathcal{F}$ is a worst-case optimal policy if and only if every $f \in \mathcal{F}$ satisfies that $f_s > \ushort{\lambda}$ for all $s$. \end{corollary} Corollary \ref{corollary:corollary0} delineates all worst-case optimal policies available to the regulator.
-The regulator enforces a worst-case optimal policy when any database she permits the monopolist to access satisfies the uniform lower bound $\ushort{\lambda}$.
-One potential interpretation of this result is that the regulator allows the monopolist access to a database only if it cannot be exploited to target a small or minority group of consumers.
-In the context of this paper, consumers are considered part of the same group if they share a label specified by the database, and the group is defined as small if the proportion of consumers belonging to it falls below $\ushort{\lambda}$.
+In other words, $f$ yields the maximum worst-case consumer surplus if and only if the proportion of consumers assigned to any label is above the uniform lower bound $\underline{\lambda}$.
+One potential interpretation of this result is that the regulator allows access to a covariate only if the monopolist cannot exploit it to identify a small group of consumers.
+In the context of this paper, consumers are considered part of the same group if they share a label, and a group is defined as small if the proportion of consumers within it falls below $\underline{\lambda}$.